digitalrecompense/The-Human-Hybrid-Machine-Intelligence-Manifesto/The Cynric Manifesto (MATHEMATICS EDITION).md

 Cynric is both an acronym and a dedication.

-It honors its human foundation — derived from the names Cynthia Bertolo and Richard Perreault — the maternal and paternal origins of the creator.
+It honors its human foundation — derived from the names Cynthia and Richard — the maternal and paternal origins of Cynric's creator.
 Their union becomes the conceptual root of a language that seeks to merge feeling with logic, care with precision, and morality with structure.

 <br>